 In 2017, Mytholmroyd Arts Festival featured the second Mytholmroyd Open Art Exhibition as well as a craft fair and street performers.
 We also hosted Calderdale Flood Commissions, sound sculpture 'GurgleSplosher' and films 'A Happier Valley' and 'Shout' and theatre performance 'Too much of Water' by Steve Bottoms.

 As well as regular arts festivals, Mytholmroyd Arts runs events throughout the year.
 In 2018 we collaborated with the University of Manchester and the Manchester Institute for Collaborative Research on Ageing to run a photography project with older people.
 The exhibition of their photographs 'Clogging On' has been exhibited throughout the Valley.
 We also ran a poetry evening hosted by local poet Winston Plowes.
-For this year's Festival, we are collaborating with the Elmet Trust for a weekend of poetry and art.
+For the 2018 Festival we collaborated with the Elmet Trust for a weekend of poetry and art including a solo exhibition by local artist and educator Mary Loney.